 I get this question a lot.
-And usually when I try to explain it, I also get a glazed-eye-with-open-mouth look in response.
+And usually, when I try to explain it, I also get a glazed-eye-with-open-mouth look in response.
 Still, I’ll do my best to define it here.

-Vascular Ehlers-Danlos Syndrome (vEDS) is a genetic connective tissue disorder which makes organ and vascular tissue very fragile.
+Vascular Ehlers-Danlos Syndrome (vEDS) is a genetic connective tissue disorder that makes organ and vascular tissue very fragile.
 The fragile portion of that definition means that for someone with vEDS (that’s me!), blood vessels, arteries, and organs are prone to spontaneous rupture.
 The genetic portion of that definition means that it is usually inherited, and also that it is caused by a genetic mutation, specifically a mutation of the COL3A1 gene.